qmetry/cucumber-ruby-example/README.md

 ### Run test

 First you need to provide few details in Steps file. `features > step_definitions > search_steps.rb`.
-And update followting things.

 1. Select type of JIRA hosting - Cloud Or Server/On Primise/Data Center.
 2. Provide API key.
 You can get this value by logging inro your JIRA instance.
 Click on QMetry Menu on top -> Automation API.
 Here you can get API key of your selected project.
 3. If your JIRA hosting type is Server/Data Center then you need to set JIRA username and passoword too for REST API access.
 4. And finally QMetry automation API URL - This value is also present in Automation API page.

-Run this commamd to test.
+After providing these details, you are ready to start test.

 ```
 cucumber --format json_pretty > cucumber.json